 - WARNING!
-Learn to use the boat's draining systems in order to be able to use them correctly in an emergency. - WARNING!
-Always keep the drainpipe shut when its inboard end is below waterline owing to heavy load.
-The shut-off flap on transom only prevents water from entering the boat when reversing! - NOTE!
-Make sure that water can flow unobstructed in the drainpipe.
-For instance, autumn leaves may obstruct the water flow, which causes the undecked space to flood, and later the bilge compartment, too.
+Always shut the draining tube when its boat end stays below water line owing to loading.
+The closing flap on the transom only prevents water from entering while reversing! - NOTE!
+Make sure that water can run unobstructed in the draining tube.
+For instance autumn leaves may obstruct the water flow, which causes the undecked space to flood, and later the bilge compartment, too.
+There is always some water in the bilge, e.g. condensing water and water coming through various bushings. - WARNING!
+Learn to use the boat's draining systems in order to be able to use them correctly in an emergency.